flub78/multitenant/doc/testing.md

 * Do not use RefreshDatabase

-There is an issue to test tenant with subdomains.
-On windows, I used to declare test tenants in the etc/hosts file.
-It is not compatible with dynamic creation of tenant for automated testing.

-So either I use always the same static tenant for testing or I need a way to dynamically declare the subdomain.
+#### On Windows

+Test tenants must be declared in C:\Windows\System32\drivers\etc\hosts.

+    127.0.0.1   test.tenants.com

+Unfortunately, it is not trivial under windows to use wildcard for subdomains.
+So the tenant "test" and the subdomain "test.tenants.com" will be used for testing.

 ## Test databases